North East England and World War Two 1939 to 1949

 Bombers targeted the Jesmond, Byker and Shieldfield areas of Newcastle leaving fifty dead on the night of September 1-2.
 There were also eight fatalities at Blaydon; two at Dudley; three at Willington Quay.
 A fatality was recorded at Newton Bewley near Billingham on Teesside.
 A week later two were killed in a raid at Ryhope which left two dead on the night of 8-9 September.

-Over two nights North Shields and South Shields suffered from the devastating results of bombing raids.
-On the night of September 30th – October 1st, it was North Shields that took the brunt.
+Over two nights North Shields and South Shields suffered from devastating bombing raids.
+On the night of September 30/1 October, North Shields took the brunt.
 There were around sixty-one deaths in the North Tyneside area mostly at North Shields including the crew of the North to South Shields ferry who were moored at the landing stage on the north side of the river.
-Seven people were also killed at Sunderland this night and eighteen died at South Shields.
+Seven people were killed at Sunderland this night and eighteen at South Shields.

-On the night of October 2-3 around fifty enemy bombers killed sixty-eight people in South Shields of which about twelve fatalities occurred in the market place which was severely damaged, with many shops destroyed and damage was caused to the old town hall.
+On the night of October 2-3 around fifty enemy bombers killed sixty-eight people in South Shields of which about twelve fatalities occurred in the market place which was severely damaged.
+Many shops were destroyed and damage caused to the old town hall.
 The dead were thirty-four men, twenty-two women and twelve children, with around 2,000 homeless in South Shields alone.
 A child who had lost his family in the raid was found wandering the streets.
 There were a further three deaths across the river that night at North Shields and six lost their lives in a raid at West Hartlepool.

 Raids across the North East during early November 1941 claim seven lives at Sunderland; five at Horden and five at Newbiggin (Nov 7-8); seven at Alnmouth (Nov 8-9) and ten at the Warrenby ironworks near Redcar on November 15.